Route number: Roman numeral prefixes

+While in the Czech Republic and Slovakia, the Roman numeral is followed by a slash, Bulgaria uses a hyphen.

+By country

 Depending on the country, the letter attributed to a road may be part of a road grading system, be a shortening for a type of road especially in a foreign language or refer to a geographical zoning system, such as the Appalachian Development Highway System or the county highway systems of California, Iowa, and Michigan in the United States.